dbt-labs/docs.getdbt.com/website/docs/terms/etl.md

 ## Conclusion

-ETL is the process of extracting data from different data sources, transforming it, and loading that transformed data into a data warehouse.
-The primary difference between the legacy ETL and newer ELT is that in ELT, transformation occurs after data has been loaded into the target data warehouse.
-We’re seeing now that ETL is fading out and ELT is replacing it as a practice for many data teams.
+ETL, or “Extract, Transform, Load,” is the process of extracting data from different data sources, transforming it, and loading that transformed data into a data warehouse.
+ETL typically supports lighter transformations during the phase prior to loading and more meaningful transformations to take place in downstream BI tools.
+We’re seeing now that ETL is fading out and the newer ELT workflow is replacing it as a practice for many data teams.
 However, it’s important to note that ETL allowed us to get us to where we are today: Capable of building workflows that extract data within simple UIs, store data in scalable cloud data warehouses, and write data transformations like software engineers.

 ## Further Reading